KatsuteDev/Mal4J/faq.md

 This issue is caused by using an older, unsupported JDK; this library requires at least JDK 8.
 If you are using JDK 8 and still get this error, make sure you are using v2.0.0+ of this library.

-## Does this library support JDK 8 / JDK 11?
+## Does this library support JDK # ?

-This project supports JDK 8 and JDK 11 modules.
+This project supports JDK 8+ and JDK 9 modules.

 ## WARNING: An illegal reflective access operation has occurred